 Occasionally, multiple issues all associated with the same CVE ID are found to actually be separate issues that are unique vulnerabilities that should each by assigned a CVE ID.
 When this happens, we will associate the original CVE ID with the issue that is least likely to conflict with the general public's "perception" of what the original CVE ID refers to.
 The rest will each receive a new CVE ID.
 This is referred to as “splitting” a CVE entry.

+Using public sources, we first determine which vulnerability should be associated with the original CVE ID.
+We then assign new CVE IDs to the other vulnerabilities.
+Each of the entries for the IDs should contain a NOTE that the vulnerabilities were split from the original CVE ID.
+The original CVE is also updated with a NOTE pointing to the new CVE IDs.

 Using public sources, we attempt to determine:

 If the CVE ID is associated with one particular issue more often than others.
 If so, we associate that issue with the ORIGINAL ID and assign new CVE IDs to the others; or